chrisdeleon/chrisdeleon/README.md

 - [Databases Certification](https://www.credly.com/badges/690b86da-2977-4040-a974-297e9f9664c2/public_url)

-- [SkillsUSA District Champion in Web Design](https://github.com/chrisdeleon/SkillsUSARoundOne) In a few weeks, I'll have first place for State and Nationals 😉
+- [SkillsUSA District Champion in Web Design](https://github.com/chrisdeleon/SkillsUSARoundOne) and in a few weeks, I'll have first place for State and Nationals 😉

 I've also stocked up my GitHub Repository with several projects both school ones and ones that I've done in my freetime, just for fun!